jacksonet00/MUI-Icons-GPT/README.md

 🚀 Getting Started

-To try out the demo of MUI Icons GPT, simply head to our live todo list app: [LINK TO LIVE APP]
+To try out the demo of MUI Icons GPT, simply head to our live todo list app: [HERE](https://mui-icons-qo4b90fkq-jacksonet00.vercel.app/)

 We've also included the source code for the demo in this repository so you can see how it works. 🤓